MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-07-08-mfp-support-for-ios13.md

 * Remote Disable
 * Push notifications
 * Certificate Pinning

+> **Note:** Adapter calls to server in MFP 7.1 have problem connecting on physical device having iOS 13.
+We are investigating the issue and will update the blog soon.

 We have also verified MFP based cordova, ionic and react-native apps.